mjmustaf/energy-forecast-capstone/README.md

 ##  How to Run

 1. Clone this repository
-2. Open the notebook: `notebooks/01_eda_modeling_template.ipynb`
+2. Open any of the notebooks inside the `notebooks/` folder
 3. Ensure the dataset is placed in the `data/` folder
-4. Run the notebook top to bottom in Jupyter or VSCode
+4. Run the notebook(s) top to bottom in Jupyter or VSCode

 ---